How to Lower Your Heart Rate While Running and Build Aerobic Base

 Benefits of running at a low heart rate

-Low-heart-rate running builds the foundation that prepares the body for higher speeds and more demanding workouts.
-If you’re just starting out, most of your training should consist of this type of running.
+So, what are the benefits of running at a low heart rate, and why do so many coaches emphasize it?
+Low-heart-rate running prepares the body for higher speeds and more demanding workouts.
+If you're just starting out, most of your training should consist of this type of running.

 Develops aerobic endurance